 I have stayed at this hostel and it’s a cheap but basic option.
 The biggest downside of this hostel is that it’s 1.5 miles from downtown, which can feel a long way in the heat!

 Apart from that it has a kitchen and all the facilities you would expect from a decent hostel.

 Moab at night

-So if you were planning a desert trip and wondering what to do in Moab, I hope I’ve provided you with some exciting ideas.
-If you have any questions about any of the activities please get in touch.
+Moab is a desert town in Utah that is the home to many adventurous activities.
+It is the gateway to two spectacular national parks and a relaxed town to visit.
+So if you’re planning a desert trip and wondering what to do in Moab, I hope I have provided some exciting ideas!
+If you have any questions about these Moab activities, please get in touch.

 Like it?
 Pin it for later!